This post may contain affiliate links. Please read our privacy policy for additional information.

 Instructions

-- Bake them in the oven at 375 for 13-15 minutes, and do not over/under bake.
-This from my grandma’s instructions.
-So they need to be baked until the edges are cooked and the middle slightly still underdone.
+- Bake them in the preheated oven for 13-15 minutes until the edges are cooked and the middle slightly underdone.
+The bars should still feel soft and puffy.
+Do not over-bake.

 Deb Kuhnen says